-- 6. School buses will deliver students to school if the buses are in route when an earthquake or other emergency begins.
-Children will be instructed to continue on their way to school if they are already going to school. - 7.
-Children will be instructed to continue on their way home if they are already going home. - 8.
-If road conditions prevent school buses from continuing their routes home, students will be returned to school, and parents should come to school to pick up their child. - 9.
+- 5. School buses will deliver students to school if the buses are in route when an earthquake or other emergency begins.
+Children will be instructed to continue on their way to school if they are already going to school. - 6.
+Children will be instructed to continue on their way home if they are already going home. - 7.
+If road conditions prevent school buses from continuing their routes home, students will be returned to school, and parents should come to school to pick up their child. - 8.
 Only adults listed on a student's emergency card May sign-out the student from school.
-They will be asked for identification before the student is released. - 10.
-When you arrive to pick-up your child from school, go to the office.
-If students have been evacuated from the building, go first to the school office.
+They will be asked for identification before the student is released. - 9.
+When parents arrive to pick-up their child from school, they should go to the office.
+If students have been evacuated from the building, and depending on the emergency; go first to the school office.
 After you present identification, you will proceed to the sign-out station.
 You will need to sign your child out.
 Your child will be brought to the "Sign-Out Station" to meet you.

-- 11. Teachers and other employee as well as previously identified volunteers will be available to assist on campus. - 12.
+- 10. Teachers and other employee as well as previously identified volunteers will be available to assist on campus. - 11.
 If at all possible, walk to the school.
-Roads will be blocked with emergency traffic. - 13.
+Roads will be blocked with emergency traffic. - 12.
 If you have any questions about the emergency procedures, please contact the school office.